 He had to make many tough decisions.

-But when you look back, you realize that it was an amazing ride with lots of ups and downs.
+But when you look back, you realize that it was a fantastic ride with lots of ups and downs.

 The fun part was the journey.
 Not the destination.